dbader13/academic-kickstart/content/authors/saxena-asha/_index.md

 Science from Southern Methodist University, and underwent management training at MIT and the London Business School.

 Asha Saxena is a data science Ph.D. student at New Jersey Institute of Technology under the supervision of Dr. David Bader.
-Her research interests include artificial intelligence, data science, and big data.
+Her research interests include Artificial Intelligence, High Performance Computing, and Computational Science.